Nick1994209/cloudru_containerapps_mcp/README.md

 This will download, compile, and install the binary to your `$GOPATH/bin` directory.

-Note: This method works for released versions.
-For local development, use the build from source method below.
+Note: This method works for released versions that include the proper directory structure.
+For local development or if the remote repository doesn't have the cmd directory yet, use the build from source method below.

 ### Method 2: Building from source